Joan Myers

 Joan Myers (born in Des Moines, Iowa, 1944) is a fine art photographer best known for her images of Antarctica and the American West.
 She has also photographed the Japanese Relocation Camp from the 1940s, the Spanish pilgrimage to Santiago de Compostela, India wildlife, women as they age, and the extremes of ice and fire such as glaciers and volcanoes.
 She currently lives in northern New Mexico.

 Biography

 Myers earned a master's degree in musicology from Stanford University in 1967 with a concentration on Renaissance and baroque music performance.
 In the early 1970s she turned to photography.
 She began as a large-format platinum-palladium printer and now shoots and prints digitally.

 Her work has been exhibited in over 50 one-person shows and is in more than 30 public collections including: The Museum of Modern Art, George Eastman House, the National Gallery of Art (Smithsonian Institution), Amon Carter Museum, the University of New Mexico, the Museum of Fine Arts (Houston), the Museum of Photographic Art (San Diego), and the Center for Creative Photography (Tucson).

 In 2002, the National Science Foundation awarded Joan Myers an Antarctic Artists and Writer's Grant to photograph at McMurdo Station, surrounding field stations, historic huts, and the South Pole during the 2002-2003 austral summer.

+Her photography archive is housed at the Dolph Briscoe Center for American History at the University of Texas.